FloatingBrioche/aws-data-streaming-app/docs/README.md

     --secret-string "[ADD YOUR API KEY HERE]"
     ```

-4. **Retrieve and note your secret ARN**
+2. **Retrieve and note your secret ARN**
 - Retrive the ARN using the below CLI command.
-Note it to use in two of the following step.
+Note it to use in two of the following steps.
     ```bash
     aws secretsmanager describe-secret \
     --secret-id Guardian-API-Key --query 'ARN' --output text
     ```

-4. **Create your .tfvars file**
+3. **Create your .tfvars file**
     ```bash
     cat > terraform/terraform.tfvars << EOF
     project_owner_email = "[ADD PROJECT OWNER EMAIL]"